 Elderly Minnesota residents at risk of being placed in a nursing home who are ineligible for Medicaid supports can look to the Housing Support program, previously known as the Group Residential Housing (GRH) program, as an option for financial assistance.
-The Minnesota Department of Human Services has established relationships with approximately 6,000 group living residences throughout the state.
+The Minnesota Department of Human Services has established relationships with approximately 6,000 group residences throughout the state.
 While the majority are adult foster care homes, these residences also include assisted living and supervised senior living communities.
-Originally only providing funds for those who lived outside of their homes, those who wish to remain living in their homes are also now eligible for this program.
+Those who wish to remain living in their homes are also eligible for this program.

 Unusual in the world of elder care programs, the Housing Support program pays for the cost of room and board.
 Payments are made directly to the group residences.
 Program participants do not receive financial assistance.

 It should be emphasized that the Housing Support program covers the cost of room and board, but not care services in the home or group residences.
 However, in some cases, there is a special allowance that pays for care for certain qualified participants at some residences.
 This allowance is referred to as Supplemental Services.

 In order to be eligible for this program, applicants must meet the following requirements.

 Residents who receive General Assistance or Supplemental Security Income automatically qualify financially.

 The following income and asset limits apply to those not receiving GA or SSI: